Blog>Cost Guides>Window cleaning prices in 2025

 Windows are there to be clean.
 They welcome light into your home and they protect you from the elements.
-A dirty window looks horrible, and if left too long, it can become a health risk.
+No one likes a dirty window!

 A professional window cleaner will scrub your windows, window screens or window tracks to keep them sparkling, in good working order, and free of mould.
 And the good news is they can take care of it quickly and safely, so you don't have to.